Dömös: Setting, geography

 Dömös is located on the right side of the Danube, 16 km from Esztergom and 45 km from Budapest.
 The also beautiful town, Visegrád is located 5 km east from Dömös.
 The highway No. 11 cross the village.
 It has a railway station on the other side of the Danube, on the Budapest – Szob railway line.
 A shuttle transport on the river.

 History

-The site has been populated even in ancient times.
-Archaeology revealed men and settlements, instruments and animal bones from hunting and fireplaces (neolithic age).
-Tomb of the copper age man was also found (2500-1900 BC).
-In the late Bronze Age a 500×500 métre fortress from gounddams (1000 BC) There are guarding towers from the Roman age.
-They were built along the Danube line in the Pannonia region border of the Roman Empire.
+The site has been populated since ancient times.
+Archaeology revealed men and settlements, instruments and animal bones from hunting and fireplaces dating to the Neolithic.
+A tomb of a Copper Age man was also found (2500-1900 BC).
+In the late Bronze Age a 500x500 meter fortress from gounddams (1000 BC).
+There are guard towers from the Roman Period, which were built along the Danube line of the Pannonia region's border, which formed a frontier of the Roman Empire.
 (Tófenék).
-After the Huns, the Avars came here in 568 and ruled until the 9th century.
+After the Huns, the Avars arrived in 568 and ruled the area until the 9th century.
 Bronze belt buckles, horse and warrior mounts, ceramics of the Avarian age were excavated from warrior's tombs.
 (Malom-creek valley).